 Using the evidence collected within the SEND Support Arrangements plan, all stakeholders will consider whether the current level of resourcing can be used effectively to support the child's progress.
-We use Surrey's Profile of Need support such identification.
-If it is felt a statutory assessment is required, a Notification of Request for an EHCP assessment is sent to the Local Authority (LA).
-This will be where a child is not making expected progress against agreed outcomes or is continuing to work significantly below the national expectation for children of that age despite a high level of sustained support and it is believe they require support above the academy's core offer.
+We currently use Surrey's Profile of Need guidance to support such identification.
+If it is felt a statutory assessment is required, a Learners' Request for Statutory Education, Health and Care Needs Assessment is sent to the Local Authority (LA).
+This will be where a child is not making expected progress against agreed outcomes or is continuing to work significantly below the national expectation for children of that age despite a high level of sustained support and it is believed they require support above the academy's core offer.

-A request will be made by the academy to the LA if the child has demonstrated significant cause for concern - once they have completed at least three full Assess, Plan, Do, Review cycles via the child's SEND SAP.
+A request will be made by the academy to the LA if the child has demonstrated significant cause for concern - once they have completed at least two full Assess, Plan, Do, Review cycles via the child's SEND SAP.
 The LA will be given information about the child's progress over time, a record of involvement and arrangements and outside agency engagement.
 The LA have up to 20 weeks to decide if to assess, complete this process and inform parents/carers and school of the outcome.
 The Inclusion Leader will guide parents/carers through this process.

-If an EHCP is agreed then all stake holders involved will meet to discuss appropriate budgets and long-term outcomes.
+If an EHCP is agreed, then all stake holders involved will meet to discuss appropriate budgets and long-term outcomes.
 The EHCP will be reviewed on an annual basis and the short-term targets from the plan will be reviewed at least termly.
 If it is decided not to issue the EHCP there will be recommendations for next steps.

-Adequate progress is described by the SEN Code of Practice (2014) as being
+Adequate progress is described by the SEN Code of Practice (2014) as being www.surreylocaloffer.org.uk

-- similar to that of children of the same age who had the same starting point - · matches or improves on the child's previous rates of progress - allows the attainment gap to close between the child and children of the same age.
+- similar to that of children of the same age who had the same starting point - matches or improves on the child's previous rates of progress - allows the attainment gap to close between the child and children of the same age.

-Further information on this process with Surrey can be found through the below link. https://sendadvicesurrey.org.uk/
+Further information on this process with Surrey can be found through the below link.

-SECTION 4: Criteria for exiting the SEND Register
+8 Criteria of exiting the SEND Register

-The progress and attainment of all children at Holly Lodge is monitored continuously and rigorously by class teachers, subject leaders, the Achievement Leader, the Leadership Team and the governors.
+The progress and attainment of all children at Holly Lodge Primary Academy, is monitored continuously and rigorously by class teachers, subject leaders, the Achievement Leader, the Leadership Team and the governors.
 In addition, the Inclusion Leader will closely track the progress of those children placed on the SEND Register.
 Once a child has made progress against their agreed targets a consultation will be held with the class teacher/Inclusion Leader, parents/carers and child.
 Through this it will be decided what further support needs to be put in place or if the child no longer requires additional support and no longer needs to remain on the SEND Register.